-The focus will be more on finalizing the hubs, the main composition of OBIC, along with an extended drive to secure the funding if not me in Phase One.
-Also, this Phase will also witness the organization of the 1st Capacity Building Programme for the End Users of the OBIC in the 1st Quarter of 2023.

-c.
-Long-Term Work Plan: (For Phase Three: December 2023 to November 2024)

-• This phase will deal with creating a database for the credit bureaus, testing and deploying the registry technology system, and producing a manual of procedures for the registry's operation and a user guide for end-users culminating in the OBIC official launch.
+- The focus will be more on finalizing the hubs, the main composition of OBIC, along with an extended drive to secure the funding, if not me, in Phase One.
+Also, this Phase will witness the organization of the 1st Capacity Building Programme for the End Users of the OBIC in the 1st Quarter of 2023. - Given the positive responses received during and after the 1st Capacity Building Programme organized in Jeddah in March 2023, a second version of the Programme is planned to be organized in Istanbul, Turkiye, during the 3rd Quarter of 2023.
+The Agenda of the Programme will witness the addition of some new topics to cater to the requests raised by some of the participants as per the survey circulated by the organizers. - c.
+Long-Term Work Plan: (For Phase Three: December 2023 to November 2024) - This phase will deal with creating a database for the credit bureaus, testing and deploying the registry technology system, and producing a manual of procedures for the registry's operation and a user guide for end-users culminating in the OBIC official launch.